• A Gift of Wings

 ninety-three percent of our graduates

-have gone on to college with scholarships.
+have gone on to college

 Today, fifty-three Dolan Academy graduates